 - Educational Trips and Tours: Enrichment provided in academic, professional and cultural areas.

-We will help you learn more about your chosen profession.
 Each semester, CSTEP invites professionals to speak to students and lead discussions on a variety of topics related to career development and work experiences.
 We also sponsor various trips and tours throughout the semester to help you learn more about what a particular profession entails, the work environment and opportunities available.

-Although our primary focus is your academic and professional development, we also organize other activities that develop well-rounded individuals—like attending a play, performance or cultural event.
+Although our primary focus is your academic and professional development, we organize other activities that develop well-rounded individuals—like attending a play, performance or cultural event.
 We even co-sponsor campus events for students.